Semuliki National Park: Flora and fauna

 The area of Semuliki National Park is a distinct ecosystem within the larger Albertine Rift ecosystem.
 The park is located at the junction of several climatic and ecological zones, and as a result has a high diversity of plant and animal species and many microhabitats.
-Most of the plant and animal species in the park are also found in the Congo basin forests, with many of these species reaching the eastern limit of their range in Semuliki National Park.
+Most of the plant and animal species in the park are also found in the Congo Basin forests, with many of these species reaching the eastern limit of their range in Semuliki National Park.
 The vegetation of the park is predominantly medium altitude moist evergreen to semi deciduous forest.
 The dominant plant species in the forest is the Uganda ironwood (Cynometra alexandri).
 There are also tree species of a more evergreen nature and swamp forest communities.

-The park has more than 400 bird species, including the lyre-tailed honey guide.
+The park has more than 400 bird species, including the lyre-tailed honeyguide.
 216 of these species (66 percent of the country's total bird species) are true forest birds, including the rare Oberländer's ground thrush (Geokichla oberlaenderi), Sassi's olive greenbul (Phyllastrephus lorenzi) and nine hornbill species.

 The park provides habitat for over 60 mammal species, including African buffalo, leopard, hippopotamus, mona monkey, water chevrotain, bush babies, African civet, African elephant, and the Pygmy scaly-tailed flying squirrel (Idiurus zenkeri).
 Nine duiker species are found in the park, including the bay duiker (Cephalophus dorsalis).
 The park has eight primate species and almost 460 butterfly species.